 Cultural appropriation and old assumptions

-I didn’t get it at first.
-Why is cultural appropriation suddenly a thing?
-But what I had to learn, it’s not about mutual exchange.
-There’s a problem in racial beauty standards, whereby people of colour can get ostracised for representing their culture while white women are celebrated for imitating it.
+I didn’t get it at first, why cultural appropriation suddenly became a thing.
+I had to learn that’s it’s not about mutual exchange.
+Western society has one-sided racial beauty standards: People of colour can get ostracised for representing their culture while white women are celebrated for imitating it.
 Social activist Brittany Packnett stated via Twitter: “America loves black culture but not black people.”

-Sourced from Style Caster, the publication explains how Packnett targeted Kylie Jenner who has faced numerous racial controversy.
+Style Caster explains how Packnett targeted her tweet at Kylie Jenner, who has faced numerous racial controversy.
 This includes her altering appearance, allegedly stealing designs from a black independent designer, and for wearing cornrows.
 Jenner was branded edgy and trendy for the hairstyle, ignorant of the fact black women haven’t receive the same praise.

 Large butts and lips are now desirable as part of our racially ambiguous obsession.
 While it’s not simple enough to stereotype traits and say this is one background and that’s another, there are obvious patterns.
 It’s an issue that black women don’t have the same compliments for their hair and bodies.
 It’s equally problematic when some beauty companies still don’t cater to darker skin tones.
 When I trained as a makeup artist, I had to pay extra money to take an “ethnic course” to learn how to put makeup on people of colour.